Hybrid vs Gas Ownership: 7 Honest Truths

-For most US buyers, this is not really about ideology or even fuel economy alone.
-It is about total ownership friction.
-How much you pay upfront, how often you fill up, what breaks after 100,000 miles, and whether the car fits your driving pattern all matter more than a headline MPG figure.
+For most US buyers, this isn’t about ideology or even fuel economy alone.
+It’s about total ownership friction: how much you pay upfront, how often you fill up, what breaks after 100,000 miles, and whether the car suits your driving pattern.
+Get those four right and the powertrain choice almost makes itself.

 Contents